 Back at Tung Chung station, I caught the MTR to Dimond hill, it was quite a long journey as it’s on the other side of Kowloon with 2 changes but it was very easy.

 I got off and followed the signs for Nan Lian Gardens.
 Although I hadn’t really felt the hustle and bustle of the city yet this is a great place to relax and unwind.
 The gardens aren’t huge but they’re very tranquil which a gorgeous gold Pagoda in the middle, a pond and plenty of places to sit it was a place I enjoyed visiting.
 This temple is a very iconic Hong Kong Temple and one of the best and easiest temples to visit in Kowloon!

-Right next door is Chi Lin Nunnery which was also very peaceful and there’s some lovely Buddha statues to see and read up on (with no photos allowed).
+Right next door is Chi Lin Nunnery which was also very peaceful and there are some lovely Buddha statues to see and read up on (with no photos allowed).

-While I was North of Kowloon and on the right MRT line I decided to head to the Ladies market near Kowloon.
-I got off at Mong Kok station and found the 1km closed off street pretty well and had a browse at what they had.
-As with most markets in Asia, once you had seen a few stalls you can seen them all (it’s also not just for ladies, that’s just the name) but it was good to see and had I been heading straight home I could have bought a lot of things!
+While I was North of Kowloon and on the right MRT line, I decided to head to the Ladies market near Kowloon.
+I got off at Mong Kok station and found the 1km closed-off street pretty well and had a browse at what they had.
+As with most markets in Asia, once you have seen a few stalls you have seen them all, (it’s also not just for ladies, that’s just the name) but it was good to see and had I been heading straight home I could have bought a lot of things!